Your Move, Your Way!

 Even though it may seem like an initial inconvenience, it’s important to make sure your moving company performs a survey.
 Virtual surveys are perfectly acceptable and can even be more helpful when it comes to keeping a digital record of items.

-If you choose MoveDay for your upcoming relocation, you'll be assigned a dedicated move coordinator who can go over all these details with you.
+If you choose a MoveDay mover for your upcoming relocation, you'll be assigned a dedicated move coordinator who can go over all these details with you.

-Please keep in mind that local movers get booked faster during the peak moving season when school is not in session.
+Please keep in mind that moving companies get booked faster during the peak moving season when school is not in session.
 Statistics show that about 80 percent of domestic moves take place during summer months.
-Experienced local movers will be able to tell you about any other potentially busy seasons that are specific to your area.
+Experienced movers will be able to tell you about any other potentially busy seasons that are specific to your area.

 Yes!
 Our moving checklist will give you a recommended timeline that lets you know what to do and when.
 Following a checklist with a detailed timeline will help ensure that you don't forget anything or put something off until the last minute.
 Use our checklist and add to it as needed, adapting our suggestions to your exact situation.
 As with other areas of life, staying organized by prioritizing tasks makes everything easier.